crigroup/osrobotics/vision/vision_2d.md

 > #### Example::Finding the 3D position of a hole using stereo vision
 >Many robotic applications, such as assembly or riveting, require finding the 3D positions of circular holes.
-Fig. 26  shows a scene as captured by a stereo camera.
+The following figure  shows a scene as captured by a stereo camera.
 This example demonstrates how to find the coordinates of the hole in the 2D images and how to subsequently determine its 3D position.